Dropping the Ballast

-The concept of “losing” can be seen as a form of preparation for our future.
-Although it is almost automatically associated with something negative, it is actually happening continuously in everything from our biology, our own body, to the processes of nature in our human, animal, plant, and mineral habitat.
-The oft-quoted “nothing is lost, everything is transformed” can be rightly applied here.
+The concept of losing can be understood as a form of preparation for the future.
+Although it is almost automatically associated with something negative, it is, in reality, an ongoing process, present in everything from our biology and bodily functions to the natural cycles of life in the human, animal, plant, and mineral realms.
+The well-known phrase “nothing is lost, everything is transformed” applies perfectly in this context.

-But who and when did it say that “losing” was always a bad thing?
-In the balance of existence, of life, this belief has “seeped” into popular mythology, that one must always win and avoid losing.
+But who decided, and when, that losing is always a bad thing?
+In the balance of existence, this belief has seeped into popular mythology—the idea that one must always win and avoid loss at all costs.

-One of the many benefits of playing Quaternity is the gradual realisation that losing is a natural and necessary phenomenon for growth, for evolution.
-One cannot move forward without accepting loss, incorporating it with open acceptance.
+One of the many benefits of playing Quaternity is the gradual realization that losing is a natural and necessary phenomenon for growth and evolution.
+Progress is impossible without accepting loss and incorporating it into our experience with openness.

-I vividly remember countless moments where I was checkmated and left like astonished, not knowing what had happened, where the devastating impact came from.
-It could perhaps be compared to what a boxer would experience when receiving the final knock-out blow that makes him lose his stability and lucidity, a superior force that somehow “puts him in his place”.
+I vividly recall countless moments when I was checkmated and left astonished, unable to comprehend what had just happened or where the decisive move had come from.
+It can perhaps be compared to a boxer receiving a knockout blow—suddenly destabilized and disoriented by a force that puts him in his place.

-In this process of recognition, the “emissary” re-learns/remembers what he had temporarily forgotten: that he is merely an employee exercising a function in the service of the master, who, by definition, knows better and more completely.
+In this process of recognition, the emissary re-learns what it had temporarily forgotten: that it is merely an agent, functioning in the service of the master, who, by definition, perceives more comprehensively.

 “...Certain promising races of pre-men became inexplicably extinct, and it has been ventured that this occurred because they were unable to adapt to the intellect — to them an incomprehensible and ungovernable experience.
 Similarly, a function that gives access to a four-dimensional world can be equally disastrous for a Modern Man based on the intellect”.